ntop/PF_RING/doc/modules/mellanox.rst

 Hw Filtering
 ------------

 Mellanox adapters support packet filtering in hw.
+Up to 64K rules are supported.
 In order to set an hw filter the *pfring_add_hw_rule* API should be used.

 Sample code for filtering traffic with Mellanox (as well as with other adapters) is available in the *pfcount.c* sample application (look for *sample_filtering_rules*).